Ivan Popov (chess player)

+Career

-In 2006 he won the "Vanya Somov Memorial – Young Stars of the World" tournament in Kirishi, Russia scoring 8½/11 points, half point ahead of Ian Nepomniachtchi.
+In 2006, he won the "Vanya Somov Memorial – Young Stars of the World" tournament in Kirishi, Russia, scoring 8½/11 points, half point ahead of Ian Nepomniachtchi.

 Popov became Russian junior champion in 2007.
-In the same year, he also won the Under 18 division of the World Youth Chess Championships and finished as runner-up in the World Junior Chess Championship.
+In the same year, he also won the under-18 division of the World Youth Chess Championships and was runner-up in the World Junior Chess Championship.

-In 2012 Popov won the Moscow Chess Championship.
+In 2012, Popov won the Moscow Chess Championship.
 The following year, he competed in the FIDE World Cup, where he was knocked out in the first round by Markus Ragger.

-In January 2015 he won the 7th Chennai International Open.
+In January 2015, he won the 7th Chennai International Open.
 In September of the same year, he took part in the World Cup, from which he was eliminated in round one by Samuel Shankland.
 Two months later, Popov won the 2015 European Rapid Chess Championship in Minsk, Belarus.
-In January 2016, Popov won the 14th Parsvnath Delhi International Open edging out Attila Czebe and Valeriy Neverov on tiebreak score, after all three players finished on 8/10 points.
+In January 2016, Popov won the 14th Parsvnath Delhi International Open edging out Attila Czebe and Valeriy Neverov on a tie-break score, after all three players finished on 8/10 points.
 Later in the same year, he played in the European Chess Club Cup for team SHSM Legacy Square Moscow, which took the bronze medal.